scrabbletank/farhome-rules/rulesdoc.md

 #### Elemental Affinity
 *Requires proficiency in arcane spells, 3 Intelligence*

 Your mastery of magic has enhanced your abilities with a chosen element.
 Choose fire, cold, lightning, thunder, force, or poison.
+You may prepare 3 additional spells with a damage type matching the element.
 Spells you cast of this element ignore 1 level of resistance and you may reroll a die in the spellcasting roll.
 You add a superior die when making attribute saves against spells with that damage type.

 #### Evasion
 *Requires Agile, 3 Dexterity*